ReactiveCocoa/ReactiveSwift/Documentation/RxComparison.md

 `Signal<Int, AnyError>` is a signal of integer values that may fail with an error of type `AnyError`.

-More importantly, RAC allows the special type `NoError` to be used instead, which _statically guarantees_ that an event stream is not allowed to send a failure. **This eliminates many bugs caused by unexpected failure events.**
+More importantly, RAC allows the special type `Never` to be used instead, which _statically guarantees_ that an event stream is not allowed to send a failure. **This eliminates many bugs caused by unexpected failure events.**